 After wartime service in the Office of Defense Transportation, he served as president of the Monon, Pittsburgh & Lake Erie Katy, and Boston & Maine railroads.
 He was also vice president of the New Haven and Rock Island.

-SCOPE: The Barriger Railroad Library includes over 45,000 volumes covering all aspects of railroading, and dating from the beginnings of railroads in the 1820s to the present day.
-The collections focus strongly on railway economics, finance, corporate history, management practice, regulatory history, mergers, labor relations, operations, and engineering.
+The Barriger Railroad Library includes over 45,000 volumes covering all aspects of railroading, and dating from the beginnings of railroads in the 1820s to the present day.
+The collections focus strongly on railway economics, finance, corporate history, management practice, regulatory history, mergers, labor ations, operations, and engineering.

-The John W. Barriger III Collection - holds 15,000 volumes, primarily dating from this century, and covering a broad variety of subjects in railway economics, finance, management, corporate history, engineering and operations, all collected by Mr. Barriger over his nearly 60-year career in railroading.
+The John W. Barriger III Collection - holds 15,000 volumes, primarily dating from the 20th century, and covering a broad variety of subjects in railway economics, finance, management, corporate history, engineering and operations, all collected by Mr. Barriger over his nearly 60-year career in railroading.

 The Association of American Railroads-Bureau of Railway Economics Historical Collection - is comprised of approximately 30,000 volumes including rare books, pamphlets and industrial reports dating from the 1820s through the 1980s, and donated by the AAR in 1995.
 Of particular note are the many nearly complete runs of corporate annual reports for dozens of companies; foundational corporate documents, reports and internal corporate histories; pamphlets on railroad development in the 19th century; trade periodicals; and an outstanding group of 19th century travelers' and emigrants guidebooks.